64kramsystem/saveriomiroddi.github.io/_posts/2017-12-23-Shell-scripting-adventures-part-3.md

 layout: post
 title: Shell scripting adventures (Part 3, Terminal-based dialog boxes&colon; Whiptail)
 tags: [gui,shell_scripting,sysadmin]
-last_modified_at: 2019-10-03 11:03:00
+last_modified_at: 2019-10-03 11:11:00
 ---

 This is the Part 3 (of 3) of the shell scripting adventures.

-*Updated on 03/Oct/2019: Added section about redirections; improved radio list example; added dedicated section for check list.*
+*Updated on 03/Oct/2019: Added section about redirections; improved radio list example; added dedicated sections for check list and password box.*

 The following subjects are described in this part: